teajay/baseball/README.md

 Downloads daily Statcast files and stores it in the statcast_csv folder of this repo.
 Connected to a GitHub action that runs daily.

 # PitcherSims
-Uses the available statcast data to generate a matrix of similarity scores, pairwise for each pitcher.
-Produces a CSV file with the table.
+Uses the Statcast data in this repo to generate a matrix of similarity scores between each pitcher.
+End result is symmetric matrix, with 1s on the diagonal -- similar to a correlation matrix
+Produces a CSV file with the matrix that can be used in other scripts.